Tom4sBeltr4n/tallics/README.md

 # Tallics

 This is a small web app designed to aid chess beginners train their chess memory.
-No Elo increases guaranteed.
+No elo increases guaranteed.